Sometimes it can be difficult to listen to, and trust our intuition in the area of relationships.

 It’s the classic rebound situation.
 Do people make good decisions while they’re on the rebound?
 No. The reason for this is that they’re feeling needy.
 And the voice of neediness drowns out intuition.

-The voice of neediness (we could also call this your ego) looks for and grabs onto anything that will make you feel better in the short term.
+The voice of neediness looks for and grabs onto anything that will make you feel better in the short term.
 It’s well meaning but not very helpful in the long run.
-We all have a needy voice and it shouts the loudest when we have needs that are not being met.
+We can all have a needy voice and it shouts the loudest when we have needs that are not being met.
 At times where our needs are far from being met, it is almost impossible to hear intuition because the voice of the need is shouting much louder.
 The voice of neediness also lives in scarcity, whereas intuition knows that there are a million ways to get our needs for love, community or intimacy met.

 Learning to Listen to Intuition Instead of Neediness

 1. Adopt an abundance mindset in relationships

 The abundance mindset in relationships is one where you know that if you lose one relationship, there are billions of people in the world, so there must be many people you could be happy with.